Last Updated: December 25, 2017

 2. Serrated Edge

-Another “anomaly” found on a small number of Blue Note re-issues in the Liberty Years (1966-70) is the serrated edge, which was characteristic “trademark” of one pressing plant, identity not known to me.
+Another “anomaly” found on a small number of Blue Note re-issues in the Liberty Years (1966-70) is the serrated edge, which was characteristic “trademark” of one pressing plant, believed to be Keel Mfg.
+Corp. of Hauppage, Long Island, N.Y. (long since defunct)

 The significance of serrated edge is close to zero, however it is not “negative”.
 This pressing was pressed from an original Van Gelder Stereo master.
-I have perhaps two serrated edge Blue Notes in around fifty Liberty reissues.
+I have five Division of Liberty pressings with serrated edge out of about fifty Liberty reissues.
 Uncommon, but not rare.